r00t-3xp10it/backdoorppt/README.md

-    1º - backdoorppt only supports windows binarys to be transformed (.exe -> .ppt) 2º - backdoorppt requires ResourceHacker installed (wine) to change the icons 3º - backdoorppt does not build real ms-word doc files, but it will transform your payload.exe into a fake word doc file (social engineering execution).
+    1º - backdoorppt only supports windows binarys to be transformed (.exe -> .ppt) 2º - backdoorppt requires ResourceHacker installed (wine) to change the icons 3º - backdoorppt present you 4 available diferent icons (.ico) to chose from 4º - backdoorppt does not build real ms-word doc files, but it will transform your payload.exe to look like one word doc file (social engineering).

 <br />